Photocatalytic water splitting ability of Fe/MgO-rGO nanocomposites towards hydrogen evolution: Results and discussions

-which greatly improves the charge separation with increased lifetime of excited electrons and holes \cite{LiJ,Liang}.
+CBM and VBM for MgO has been determined to be -1.24 and 2.66 eV, respectively, which imply that MgO can perform the redox reactions of RhB degradation since it has fulfilled the above mentioned criteria.
+However, lower absorption of photons due to the large value of optical band gap in MgO, resulted in poor photocatalytic activity.
+Introduction of iron Fe\textsuperscript{3+} ions into the MgO surface, effectively leads to band gap narrowing, creating a sub level above the valance band (VB) of MgO.
+Under solar illumination, electrons in the VB of MgO can firstly transfer to Fe intermediate band through absorbing photons with longer wavelength, and these electrons then transfer from intermediate band to conduction band (CB) leaving holes in the VB.
+Moreover, the Fe\textsuperscript{3+} ions can be reduced to Fe\textsuperscript{2+} ions by the photogenerated electrons during the photocatalysis, which greatly improves the charge separation with increased lifetime of excited electrons and holes \cite{LiJ,Liang}.
 Fe\textsuperscript{2+} ions are relatively unstable when compared to Fe\textsuperscript{3+} ions, which have half-filled 3d\textsuperscript{5} orbital.
 Therefore, the trapped charges can easily release from Fe\textsuperscript{2+} ions and then migrate to the surface to initiate the photocatalytic reaction.
 In addition, Fe\textsuperscript{2+} ions can be oxidized to Fe\textsuperscript{3+} ions by transferring electrons to absorbed molecular oxygen in the reaction solution, resulting in the formation of reactive superoxide radicals ($\cdot O_{2}^{-}$) which can further degrade RhB \cite{Liang}.\\ \tab The Fe/MgO nanoparticles are supposed to be well attached to the rGO sheets as can be seen in the TEM images.
 Due to its excellent electron conductivity, graphene can greatly promote interfacial charge transfer and significantly improve the photoactivity of Fe/MgO-graphene nanocomposites.
 Furthermore, due to the $\pi$–$\pi$ conjugated interactions between the RhB molecules and the graphene rings, graphene sheets have an exceptional ability to adsorb dye molecules in the aqueous medium \cite{Ma}.
 Besides, density-functional theory (DFT) calculations revealed that the work function (WF) of graphene is 4.42 eV, indicating the redox potential of rGO/rGO$\cdot^{-}$ is (-0.08 eV versus NHE) more positive than the CB potential of Fe/MgO (-1.24 eV versus NHE) \cite{LiQ,Chen}.
 This will result in a thermodynamically convenient transfer of photogenerated electrons from the CB of Fe/MgO to the rGO surface, giving the electrons more opportunities to interact with reactants and participate in photocatalytic reactions.
 The photo generated electron in rGO could react with adsorbed O\textsubscript{2} to form $\cdot O_{2}^{-}$ radicals.
 The majority of $\cdot O_{2}^{-}$ radicals will be involved in the degradation of RhB molecules, while others may react with $H_{2}O$ to produce $\cdot OH$ radicals.
 Consequently, the produced $\cdot O_{2}^{-}$ and $\cdot OH$ radicals, as well as photogenerated electrons and holes will react with dye molecules and degrade it into non-toxic byproducts.\\ \tab The tentative mechanism can be summarized as follows